Adlink-ROS/sensors_pkg/README.md

 # Usage

-* To view the timestamp of camera and lidar.
+* To view the timestamp of camera, lidar and imu.

 ```bash
 ros2 run sensors_pkg sensor_subscriber
 ```

-* Use message filter to get data from camera and lidar.
+* Use message filter to get data from camera, lidar and imu.

 ```bash
 ros2 run sensors_pkg msg_filter